The ASHE Health Facility Commissioning (HFCx) Process

 For information about purchasing the ASHE HFCx publications, visit the ASHE store:

-For information about the new ASHE workshops on health facility commissioning, visit the Learn section of the ASHE website.
+For information about ASHE workshops on health facility commissioning, visit the Learn section of the ASHE website.